are rottweilers so hyper

 Are Rottweilers So Hyper?
 The Truth About Hyper Behavior

-Puppies may jump for the joy of jumping, play-bite because they are teething and in pain, bark just to hear their own voices, rip apart couch cushions out of boredom (or teething pain) and get into everything because everything is new and interesting.
+Puppies may jump for the joy of jumping, play-bite because they are teething and in pain, bark to hear their voices, rip apart couch cushions out of boredom (or teething pain), and get into everything because everything is new and exciting.

-Once a behavior becomes a problem, it is harder to enjoy life with your dog.
-Some Rottie owners even start to feel unsafe around their own dog simply because the dog hasn’t received the right training earlier enough in life.
+Once a behavior becomes a problem, enjoying life with your dog is harder.
+Some Rottie owners even start to feel unsafe around their dog simply because it hasn’t received the proper training early enough.

 Luckily, positive dog training solves these problems – and make no mistake about it, they are problems.
-A hyper dog can easily become an out of control dog, as this YouTube dog training video highlights.
+A hyper dog can quickly become an out-of-control dog, as this YouTube dog training video highlights.

-As the American Kennel Club (AKC) explains, the Rottweiler absolutely needs early and ongoing training and socialization to strange people and strange animals to learn to manage themselves well in a family and community.
+As the American Kennel Club (AKC) explains, the Rottweiler needs early and ongoing training and socialization with strange people and strange animals to learn to manage themselves well in a family and community.

-There are many training methods that can be effective to eliminate hyperactivity in a Rottweiler dog.
-Because there are so many dangers involved with ignoring the behavior, never hesitate to reach out to a dog training expert for help with this.
+Many training methods can be effective in eliminating hyperactivity in a Rottweiler dog.
+Because there are so many dangers involved with ignoring the behavior, never hesitate to contact a dog training expert for help.

 Why Would an Adult Rottweiler Dog Be So Hyper?

-If you are just learning about the Rottweiler dog breed for the first time, you may not yet realize that those adorable fluffy little puppies can easily grow up to weigh 135+ pounds and stand up to 27 inches tall!
+If you are learning about the Rottweiler dog breed for the first time, you may not yet realize that those adorable fluffy little puppies can quickly grow up to weigh 135+ pounds and stand up to 27 inches tall!

 Even though Rottweilers, like so many large and giant dog breeds, have a shorter life expectancy of just nine to 10 years, they can take up to three years to completely outgrow their puppyhood life phase.

 What does this mean for you, the Rottweiler owner?
-It means you may be seeing puppyhood behaviors well into your dog’s second or even third year of life!
+It means you may see puppyhood behaviors well into your dog’s second or third year of life!

-It is easy to look at a Rottweiler dog that seems fully grown and looks like an adult dog and not understand why some of the behavior still seems so puppy-like and hyper.
+It is easy to look at a Rottweiler dog that seems fully grown and looks like an adult dog and not understand why some behavior still seems so puppy-like and hyper.

 What Might Cause An Adult Rottweiler to Become Hyperactive?